 Advancing Early College

 Join OneGoal and school teams from across the state to develop your Early College program and increase student success.
-In this two-day, practitioner-centered experience, your school team will assess your current program, collaborate with experts to identify areas of growth, and chart your path forward to programmatic success.
+In this one-day, practitioner-centered experience, your school team will assess your current program, collaborate with experts to identify areas of growth, and chart your path forward to programmatic success.

 Massachusetts’ Early College Initiative has the potential to close opportunity gaps for students and support education equity across the state.
 Robust Early College programs create opportunities for students to earn college credits, explore new pathways, and develop their ability to navigate higher education.
 While the potential for impact and scale are exciting, the risks are high.
 For students, a negative experience in Early College courses has implications for a student’s transcript as well as their confidence and sense of belonging in college.
 For districts, Early College requires significant financial investment and staff capacity to develop partnerships, build out the program, and ensure student access and success.